VulcanJS/vulcan-docs/source/groups-permissions.md

 },
 ```

 The `canUpdate` property takes an array of the names of the groups that can edit a given field.
 For more fine-grained permissions `canRead`, `canCreate`, and `canUpdate` can also take a function that returns a boolean as argument.
-These functions take the same arguments as their document-level equivalent:

-- `canCreate`: `currentUser`
-- `canRead`: `currentUser`, `document`
-- `canUpdate`: `currentUser`, `document`

 Note that there is no `canDelete` field-level check because any user who has the ability to modify a field's value also has the ability to erase its contents.